NebulousLabs/Sia/README.md

 occur.
 We encourage you to use Sia, but only with files and money that you are comfortable losing.

-This distribution is an early beta release.
-It is likely to have many bugs, some of which may be severe.
-Please use with caution.
+This release comes with 2 binaries, siad and siac. siad is a background service, or "daemon", that runs the Sia protocol, and siac is a client that is used to interact with siad.
+Siad exposes an api on 'localhost:9980' which can be used to interact with the daemon.
+There is a front-end program called Sia-UI which can be used to interact with the daemon in a more user-friendly way.

-This release comes with 2 binaries, siad and siac. siad is a background service, or "daemon", that runs the Sia protocol, and siac is a client that is used to interact with siad. siad also exposes a web interface, which can be viewed in your browser at `http://localhost:9980` while siad is running.
-This is the preferred way of interacting with siad.
+Documentation on the API can be found in API.md.

 Usage
 -----